uidaholib/the-mill-stac/content/2-explore.md

 ---
-layout: default
+nav_order: 3
-title: Explore
+title: Explore the MILL
-nav: true
 ---

-# Explore the MILL

 We have several short activities to share some of the technology in the MILL: